AAA3A-AAA3A/Red-Web-Dashboard/docs/configuration_guides/index.rst

 Configuring Companion Cog
 =========================

-Due to advanced setups, the steps to set up Red-Dashboard for two bots opposed to one are more complex.
+Due to advanced setups, the steps to set up Red-Web-Dashboard for two bots opposed to one are more complex.
 Consider your needs then pick the guide to follow:

 .. toctree::
     :maxdepth: 1